Beau McDonald

 Beau McDonald (born 3 November 1979) is a former Australian rules footballer in the Australian Football League.

-He was recruited as the number 73 draft pick in the 1997 AFL Draft from Swan Districts.
-He made his debut for the Brisbane Lions in Round 4, 1998 against North Melbourne.
+Originally from West Australian Football League (WAFL) club Swan Districts, McDonald was recruited as the number 73 draft pick in the 1997 AFL draft and made his debut for Brisbane in Round 4, 1988 against North Melbourne.

-Beau McDonald played 91 senior games for the Brisbane Lions including the 2001 and 2002 Grand Final victories however a string of injuries, a dislocated shoulder in the 2002 AFL Grand Final and an ACL knee injury the following year would limit his output to 27 games over the following 5 seasons.
+A ruckman, McDonald played 91 games for Brisbane, including the 2001 and 2002 AFL Grand Final victories before a string of injuries, such as a dislocated shoulder in the 2002 Grand Final and an ACL knee injury the following year would limit his output to 27 games over 5 seasons.

-In February 2008, McDonald announced his retirement, citing the fact that his body was no longer able to withstand the rigours of AFL football.
+In February 2008, McDonald announced his retirement, citing the fact that his body could no longer withstand the rigours of AFL football.

-On 28 October 2008, Beau McDonald replaced Clark Keating as ruck coach.
+On 28 October 2008, Beau McDonald replaced Clark Keating as Brisbane ruck coach.